 Our adventure treks range from short soothing walks through terraced fields and idyllic hamlets to some of the most arduous high-altitude treks.
 Our low-altitude treks run through 3100m plus and high-altitude treks like Druk Path Trek through 5400m plus across coniferous forests abloom with rhododendron flowers and shimmering lakes and the 21-day Snowman Alpine quest to more than 6000m.

 Most of our trekking in Bhutan is well organized as camping trips as there are no lodges or guesthouses along the trekking trails.
 Our trekking camp is at a designated place where there is ample water supply to cook our meals and meadows to feed ponies.
 Our trekking crew treks with you to set up camps, carry your pack lunches, prepare tea and serve meals at the campsites.
-You will trek with your back-pack with only water bottles, batteries, cameras, jackets and your basics daily stuff such as medicines, toiletries and own supplies of chocolate bars, insect repellents, and treatment tablets.
+You will trek with your backpack with only water bottles, batteries, cameras, jackets, and your basic daily stuff such as medicines, toiletries, and your own supplies of chocolate bars, insect repellents, and treatment tablets.
 Your heavier stuff such as tents, personal gear, kitchen, and food supplies are carried by horses or yaks at higher altitudes.
 We do not rely on porters.